|Home Install Support FAQ Links|

 Frequently asked questions

 Q: I have a calibration file for the microphone FR.
-Is there possibility to include such a calibration file in ARTA or do you plan such a feature?
+Is there possibility to include such a calibration file in ARTA?

 A: Starting from version 1.0.1, ARTA has capability to apply frequency response compensation to spectrum and frequency response curves.
 It is expected that frequency response, i.e. response of microphone that has to be compensated, is in ASCII formatted textual file with name extension .MIC.
 Format of that file is as follows: